frequently asked questions

 What makes me different?

 Many coaches come from the corporate world, typically from HR.
 I come, instead, from the creative industries and higher education.
+I specialise in what I call creative leadership, referring both to leaders in the creative industries and to leaders in any sector of the economy keen to develop a leadership style fit for an unpredictable world.

 What are my credentials?